madara-tribe/AI_Edge4th_segmentation/README.md

 # AI_Edge_segmentation

-This is SIGNATE 4th AI Edge Contest results that are mainly quantized model working on hardware as FPGA(ultra96v2).
+This is SIGNATE 4th AI Edge Contest results that are mainly quantized segmentation model working on hardware as FPGA(ultra96v2).

 Simply, show this repositry characteristic parts.